Annual Review of Organizational Psychology and Organizational Behavior: History

-The journal was first published in 2014 with Frederick P. Morgeson as the founding editor.
-Previously, review articles about industrial and organizational psychology, organizational behavior, and human resource management appeared infrequently in the Annual Review of Psychology.
+The journal was first published in 2014 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+Frederick P. Morgeson was the journal's founding editor.
+Previously, review articles about industrial and organizational psychology, organizational behavior, and human resource management had appeared infrequently in AR's Annual Review of Psychology.
 Due to the large number of sub-disciplines that fall under the umbrella of psychology, it was decided to create a new psychology journal that focused on these areas.
 Though it was initially published in print, as of 2021 it is only published electronically.

 Abstracting and indexing

 The journal is abstracted and indexed in PsycINFO, Scopus, and the Social Sciences Citation Index.